MutopiaProject/MutopiaWeb/mpcore/mudb-docs/queries.rst

 There is a human-readable problem here: we now know the license --- 2
 --- but it would be good to know what that meant.
-The 2 in this case references a row in the ``license_id`` table and that is where we need to go to get this information.
+The 2 in this case references a row in the :ref:`muLicense <license-table-label>` table and that is where we need to go to get this information.
 This is done using a join.

 .. literalinclude:: sql/copyright_join.sql
     :language: sql